formkit/docs-content/guides/laravel-formkit-integration.md

 And there we have it!
 FormKit is now integrated neatly with Inertia in our Laravel project.

 In conclusion, FormKit is a powerful and flexible form library for Vue.js applications — including those powered by Laravel.
-By using FormKit you can take advantage of its many advanced features to create user-friendly forms that provide a better experience for your users.
+By using FormKit we can take advantage of its many advanced features to create user-friendly forms that provide a better experience for our users.

-The process of integrating FormKit with Laravel is straightforward and it will help you keep your codebase more consistent and maintainable.
-Regardless of your application's form complexity, FormKit provides a robust solution that can meet your needs.
+The process of integrating FormKit with Laravel is straightforward and it will help you keep our codebase more consistent and maintainable.
+Regardless of our application's form complexity, FormKit provides a robust solution that can meet our project's needs.

 ## Bonus: A FormKit Inertia plugin